barbazul/1kfa/mod_guide_player.md

 Look at the attribute on your character sheet -- what suit is it, Anchor, Bulb, Crescent, or Dart?
 Take the top card and flip it face up.
-Put it down so that the GM can read the result.
-(Saying "Bam!" or making some other sound effect is optional.)

 ![Illustration of flipping a card](images/component_flip.png){ width=2.5inch }

 The top of the flipped card shows ✗ or ✔s.
 These tell you the result of the move.
-When you flip, be consistent with how you orient the card so the GM can easily read it.
-This helps simplify the GM's bookkeeping and keeps the game fast-paced.
+When you flip, keep in mind that the GM may need to read the result.
+Being consistent with how you orient the card will help simplify the GM's bookkeeping and keep up the pace of the game.

 ![Illustration of reading a card](images/component_read.png){ width=2.5inch }